 All play equipment that exceeds the height of the perimeter wall/fence requires DRC review and approval prior to installation.
 Play equipment shall not exceed 12 feet in height.
 Such equipment shall be setback five (5) feet clear of the side and rear property lines to provide a planting area for 15 gallon minimum container size evergreen screen trees.

-50

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

 Basketball backboards: Permanent basketball hoop/backboards are not permitted attached to the Dwelling.
 Basketball hoops/backboards may be located only in the rear yard, space permitting.
 Portable basketball hoops/backboards are not permitted in the front yards, city streets, or on Master Association Property.

 Play equipment is not permitted in the front yard.